 In accordance with the applicable legal and regulatory provisions, the SICAV does not authorise practices associated with market timing or late trading.
-The SICAV reserves the right to reject subscription, redemption or conversion requests from an investor that it suspects of using such practices and, where necessary, to take any measures deemed necessary to protect the SICAV's shareholders.
+The SICAV reserves the right to reject subscriptions, redemptions or conversions from an investor that it suspects of using such practices and, where necessary, to take any measures deemed necessary to protect the SICAV's shareholders.
 Subscriptions, redemptions and conversions are executed at an unknown net asset value.

-13. FATCA AND CRS OBLIGATIONS AND CONSTRAINTS
+12. FATCA AND CRS OBLIGATIONS AND CONSTRAINTS